agony-unleashed/agony-unleashed.github.io/about/index.md

 ### How can my corporation apply to join the Agony Empire alliance?

 Agony is a one corporation alliance.
-If you're interested in merging into Agony, please contact Gizznitt.
+If you're interested in merging into Agony, please contact {{ site.data.text.ceo.name }}.

 ### What is Agony's position on blues?